 In a world full of recipes and guides of all kinds, we genuinely believe we need to get back to the roots and remind ourselves of the basics.
-Being human on your website should not be just an appealing branding mantra.
-In fact, it’s the only way to manifest authenticity and attract the right type of audience for your digital stories.
+Being human on your website, it’s not an appealing branding mantra that looks good.
+It’s the only way to manifest authenticity and attract the right type of audience for your digital stories.

 Some of us like to think that polishing a fake yet impressive online image about ourselves will make us look good and successful.
 I firmly believe that the truth is on the opposite side of the spectrum.
 Let me explain.